Some Privacy Policies are not Private Enough

 What you can do:

-“Pharming” is the practice of redirecting Internet domain name requests to false Web sites in order to capture personal information, which may later be used to commit fraud and identity theft.
-For example, an Internet banking customer, who routinely logs in to his or her online banking Web site, may be redirected to an illegitimate Web instead of accessing his or her bank’s Web Site.
+“Pharming” is the practice of redirecting Internet domain name requests to false websites in order to capture personal information, which may later be used to commit fraud and identity theft.
+For example, an Internet Banking customer, who routinely logs in to his or her Online Banking website, may be redirected to an illegitimate website instead of accessing his or her bank’s website.
 FIRST FEDERAL has steps in place to combat the art of “pharming” from happening to you.